screaminglake/Whispering-Chills/README.md

 While you wait for Fallout 4-76 Open World to finish running, open the Mod Configuration Menu (MCM) by pausing and clicking the Mod Config option at the top.
 Be sure you have configured your holotapes and set up everything else you need to be ready to play because after you apply this preset FallSouls will go into effect and the game will no longer pause via the pause menu or pip-boy as it does traditionally.
 Certain things like opening console (~) and message boxes will still pause the game but most traditional means of pausing will no longer work.

 After opening the MCM, open the top MCM Settings Manager listing and you will see a listing in the right pane under the Presets section titled WC MCM Settings with an option next to it to apply which you should click now ([see reference image](https://imgur.com/Z1jASPs)).
-You will have to disconnect your controller briefly and click the Apply button (if using one).
 Click yes on the prompt to apply the preset then reload the MCM when prompted on the left and now everything will go into effect!
 You can change any MCM settings per mod to your liking afterwards here but everything has already been set to provide the ideal, intended experience.

 **After you see the message that Fallout 4-76 Open World is ready, you must save and then fully exit the game, relaunch, and reload that save before starting to play.**  This is to get everything set in working order and properly initialized before you really start to play.